The Only Long-Term Travel Packing List You’ll Ever Need!

 This page may contain compensated links.
 For more information read our disclaimer.

-This is all you need to know to create the ultimate long-term travel packing list.
+This is all you need to know to create the best long-term travel packing list ever.
 Download your free checklist and pack all the things you’ll use, and nothing you won’t!

 You’re close to heading off on a round the world trip and you’ll be away for a long time.
 You don’t know exactly what weather you’ll have so you need to pack for all of the seasons.
 And that’s understandable because when you travel for a long time, chances are you don’t know exactly what conditions you’ll be packing for.
 If you’re a little unsure about how to pack for long-term travel, we’ve got you covered!